solomon-os/go-distributed-replication-log/README.md

 The index stores each record's relative offset and its exact position in the data file.
 This means the service can find a record directly instead of reading through the whole log.
 Index changes are synced to disk when the index closes, and the program can recover the valid index entries after an unclean shutdown.

-When a client writes a record, the request is sent to the Raft leader.
-Raft copies the change to the other nodes before it is committed.
+When a client writes a record, the request is sent to the cluster leader.
+The integrated HashiCorp Raft library handles consensus and copies the change to the other nodes before it is committed.
 Serf lets nodes discover when another node joins or leaves, and the cluster updates its Raft membership.

 The gRPC server and Raft traffic share one TCP port.
 The service separates the traffic internally and can protect both client and node connections with TLS.